Armenian Cypriots: Elections

-Although not elected, the Armenians in Nicosia also have a mukhtar, appointed by the Ministry of Interior.
+The Armenians in Nicosia also have a mukhtar, appointed by the Ministry of Interior.
 The first mukhtar was Melik Melikian (1927–1949), succeeded by Kasbar Delyfer (1949–1956) and Vahe Kouyoumdjian (1956–2009).
 As of 1 January 2011, the current Armenian mukhtar is Mgo Kouyoumdjian.
-Moreover, as of 2025 the mukhtar of the Ayios Demetris quarter in Strovolos is Sarkis Eojourian.
+As of 2025 the mukhtar of the Ayios Demetris quarter in Strovolos is Sarkis Eojourian.

 Religion

-Like most communities of the Armenian Diaspora, the Armenian-Cypriot community is predominantly Armenian Apostolic (about 95%).
-Some 5% belong either to the Armenian Evangelical Church, Armenian Catholic Church, Roman Catholic Church, Greek Orthodox Church, Anglican Church, Plymouth Brethren Church, Seventh-day Adventist Church or they are Jehovah's Witnesses; of this 5%, historically the most significant groups have been Armenian Evangelicals, who in the 1940s and 1950s comprised about 10% of the Armenian-Cypriot community, and Armenian-Catholics, who have been on the island since the time of the Crusades.
+Like most communities of the Armenian Diaspora, the Armenian Cypriot community is predominantly Armenian Apostolic (about 95%).
+Some 5% belong either to the Armenian Evangelical Church, Armenian Catholic Church, Roman Catholic Church, Greek Orthodox Church, Anglican Church, Plymouth Brethren Church, Seventh-day Adventist Church or are Jehovah's Witnesses; of this 5%, historically the most significant groups have been Armenian Evangelicals, who in the 1940s and 1950s comprised about 10% of the Armenian Cypriot community, and Armenian-Catholics, who have been on the island since the time of the Crusades.